PunkHaz4rd/node-angular-seed/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.
+Don't forget the `--routing` option for pages to be in the router.

 ## Build